 All the dogs dependent on commercial dog food deserve teeth brushing at home.

 If your dog has bad breath, have it examined by your veterinarian.
-If solid plaque has formed along the gum line. you have to ask your vet to remove it.
-Then start brushing your dog’s teeth at home.
+If solid plaque has formed along the gum line.
+Ask your vet to remove it.
+Then brush your dog's teeth at home.

 Getting with the weather warming up, the sun shining brightly, and the days get longer, we’re all enjoying the beautiful long walks with our dogs.…